riolet/rix/README.md

   becomes a short Ritchie statement:

 ```
-point = Point x, y
+#point = Point x, y
 ```
-Identifiers have their type inferred when they are first used and their type cannot be changed after that.
+Identifiers have their type inferred if they are marked as new with "#".
+Their types cannot be changed once set.
 In the above example, `point` gets type `Point`.

 * Ritchie tries to follow English linguistic constructs, so, most of Ritchie language expressions take the form: